-Topic Answer Summary Payroll 13 YES Employers must keep records for each employee for at least three years.
-These records must include: • The employee's: name; • address; occupation; • rate of pay; • The amount paid for each pay period; • The amount deducted from wages; and • The hours worked each day in each workweek.
-Personnel File - Employee Access 14 YES Employers must provide employee access to their personnel files - which are used or have been used to determine that employee's qualifications for employment, promotion, additional compensation, termination, or disciplinary action - within seven business days.
+Topic Answer Summary Payroll YES Employers must keep records for each employee for at least three years.
+These records must include: • The employee's: name; • address; • occupation; • rate of pay; • The amount paid for each pay period; • The amount deducted from wages; and • The hours worked each day in each workweek.
+Personnel File - Employee Access YES Employers must provide employee access to their personnel files - which are used or have been used to determine that employee's qualifications for employment, promotion, additional compensation, termination, or disciplinary action - within seven business days.
 Employees may access their personnel file a maximum of three times per calendar year.
-Unemployment Insurance 15 YES Employers must keep true and accurate employment records of: all persons employed by him or her, the weekly hours worked for him or her by each, and the weekly wages paid by him or her to each person.
+Unemployment Insurance YES Employers must keep true and accurate employment records of: all persons employed by him or her, the weekly hours worked for him or her by each, the weekly wages paid by him or her to each person, and keep records containing any other information that the director may prescribe.
 Employers are also required to submit electronic, quarterly wage reports.
-Workers' Compensation 16 YES / NO Agricultural employers with workers' compensation coverage must report every personal injury sustained by an employee arising out of and in the course of his or her employment connected and referable to the employment, if that injury proves fatal or incapacitates the employee from earning full wages for a period of at least three (3) days, or requires medical treatment regardless of the period of incapacity.
+Workers' Compensation YES / NO Agricultural employers with workers' compensation coverage (see Worker's Comp. section below for details on scope and applicability) must report every personal injury sustained by an employee arising out of and in the course of his or her employment connected and referable to the employment, if that injury proves fatal or incapacitates the employee from earning full wages for a period of at least three (3) days, or requires medical treatment regardless of the period of incapacity.
 See "Workers' Compensation" under Health and Safety for more information.
 OSHA YES / NO Rhode Island follows the federal standard for OSHA recordkeeping and reporting.
 Refer to federal fact sheet.
 Federal YES / NO There are numerous federal rules about recordkeeping.
 Refer to federal fact sheet.